ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 There will be a visualization of the missing metadata for each instance where the number of missing detections is over the threshold.

-Any instance with missing detections (greater than the threshold) should be identified, and the results pasted into a **new Gitlab Issue**.
+Any instance with missing detections (greater than the threshold) should be identified, and the results pasted into a **new GitLab Issue**.
 The format will look like:

 ```
 VR2W-123456